bluVellutoo/NumPy-Hands-On-Project/README.md

 📌 Notes

-This project reinforces NumPy theory through hands-on coding, and builds foundational skills for data manipulation and analysis
+This project reinforces NumPy theory through hands-on coding, and builds foundational skills for data manipulation and analysis.